mohitchandel/ERC20-staking/README.md

 approve(address spender, uint256 amount)
 ```

-this function is used to approve contract address to spend on on behalf of user.
+this function is used to approve contract address to spend on behalf of user.

 The function takes the following arguments: